-To simplify the notation, all the equations in the following assume that the input variables are uniformly defined over a support $[a_j, b_j]$, so that the support of the random input vector is ${\cal D}_X = \Pi_{j=1}^k [a_j, b_j]$.
-All the sums of the expansion can be recursively computed, with the first term $\cal{M}_\mathnormal{0}$ a constant equal to the expected value of $Y$, i.e.,
+In order to simplify the notation, the input variables are assumed to follow uniform distributions with a normalized support $[0, 1]$, so that the support of the random input vector is ${\cal D}_X = [0, 1]^k$.
+Note that it is always possible to normalize a finite support random variable.
+Thus, all the sums in the expansion can be recursively computed.
+The first term $\cal{M}_\mathnormal{0}$ is a constant equal to the expected value of $Y$, i.e.,